 Neuroinformatics is an essential aspect of Blue Brain’s methodology and provides a fundamental data management structure and set of activities by which Blue Brain operates.
 Blue Brain Nexus has been built by the Blue Brain Project to organize, store and process exceptionally large volumes of data and support usage by a broad number of users.

-Blue Brain Nexus is a provenance based, semantic enabled data management platform enabling the definition of an arbitrary domain of applications for which there is a need to create and manage entities as well as their relations (e.g. provenance).
+Blue Brain Nexus is a provenance based, semantic enabled data and knowledge graph management platform enabling the definition of an arbitrary domain of applications for which there is a need to create and manage entities as well as their relations (e.g. provenance).
 Blue Brain Nexus is instrumental in supporting all stages of Blue Brain’s data-driven modelling cycle including, but not limited to experimental data, single cell models, circuits, simulations and validations.

 Various types of data (e.g. electrophysiology recordings, morphologies, ion channel properties, parameters, single cell models, circuits, simulation) which are collected in the data acquisition phase are stored by the Blue Brain’s central neuroinformatics infrastructure powered by Blue Brain Nexus.
 Data curation in Blue Brain Nexus may take a variety of forms including data registration into brain atlases, integration of specialized data repositories and scientific manuscripts.
 From Blue Brain Nexus, they can be searched, downloaded for analysis or automatically incorporated in Blue Brain’s reconstructions and simulations.
 This approach requires adherence to the FAIR (Findable, Accessible, Interoperable and Reusable) data principles.